 The user might think it could actually be worth it to install the additional software, considering their initial download was already from a software developer/company they trusted.

-At this point, the user has been tricked into installing malicious software.
+At this point, the hijacker has tricked the user into installing malicious software.

 How to Deal with Installation Process Tricksters